Transgender Working People

 At a glance:

-- Union contracts are the only legal form of protection against employment discrimination for transgender working people in 33 states.
-Union contracts should protect workers at every point of their transition.
-Union contracts must also contain strong language to encourage the hiring, developing, and promoting of transgender people.
+- Union contracts are the best legal form of protection against employment discrimination for transgender working people.
+Union contracts should protect workers at every point of their transition and they must also contain strong language to encourage the hiring, developing, and promoting of transgender people.

 - Transgender individuals may have unique healthcare needs before, after, and during transition, as well as outside of transition altogether.
 Unions can ensure that their transgender members have the healthcare necessary for their particular needs.